henrysky/astroNN/docs/source/neuralnets/callback_utils.rst

 =============================================================================

-A callback is a set of functions to be applied at given stages of the training procedure. astroNN provides some customized callbacks which built on Keras and Tensorflow.
-Thus they are compatible with Keras with Tensorflow backend.
+A callback is a set of functions to be applied at given stages of the training procedure. astroNN provides some customized callbacks which built on tensorflow.keras.
 You can just treat astroNN customized callbacks as conventional Keras callbacks.

 astroNN also contains some handy utilities for data processing